kej715/DtCyber/KRONOS2.1/README.md

 >`http://localhost:8004`

 it will display a page showing the systems served by the web server, and this will include only the KRONOS 2.1 system itself.
-When you click on the `m04` link associated with the system, a browser-based ANSI X.364 (DEC VT-100 family) terminal emulator will launch, and you will be invited to login.
+When you click on the `telex` link associated with the system, a browser-based ANSI X.364 (DEC VT-100 family) terminal emulator will launch, and you will be invited to login.